Evidence for Quantum Stripe Ordering in a Triangular Optical Lattice: Loop current

 After calculation, we find that the bond currents $\tilde{\mathbf{j}}_l=\langle \hat{\mathbf{j}}_l\rangle_{\tilde{\Psi}}$ for the state $\tilde{\Psi}$ are $\tilde{\mathbf{j}}_l=\mathbf{j}_l\sin\theta$ with $\mathbf{j}_l$ given by Eq.~(\ref{bondcurrent}).
 When $\theta=\pm \pi/2$, $\tilde{\Psi}$ is the ground state and bond currents take their maximal values.
 However, nonzero bond currents prevail over the entire regime when $\theta\ne0$ and $\theta\ne\pi$.

 Based on the experimental observation and theoretical analysis shown in Fig.~\ref{sfig6}, we exclude the possibility of the phase difference $\theta$ to be close to $0$ or $\pi$.
-This clearly indicates the existence of loop current order for the experimentally observed nematic orbital superfluid where two out of three $M$ points are equally populated.
+This clearly indicates the existence of loop current order for the experimentally observed unconventional Bose-Einstein condensate where two out of three $M$ points are equally populated.